 Extradition and Mutual Legal Assistance

-Joshua is led by Helen Malcom QC (Three Raymond Buildings) in a criminal / extradition preliminary reference heard by the Court of Justice of the European Union (CJEU) following a reference from Westminster Magistrates’ Court.
+Joshua is led by Helen Malcom KC (Three Raymond Buildings) in a criminal / extradition preliminary reference heard by the Court of Justice of the European Union (CJEU) following a reference from Westminster Magistrates’ Court.